jonesiscoding/displays-cli/README.md

 ### Manual Configuration

 Using a tools such as PlistBuddy, you should be able to add the appropriate keys and values to a plist file.
-To see the expected name for your plist look at the output of `displays --schema`.
+To see the expected name for your plist look at the output of `displays --bundleid`.
 For system-wide settings, the plist file should
 be:

     /Library/Preferences/<org.yourname>.displays-cli.plist